 Frost sides and top of cake.

 Decorate however you please.
 I used a red, green, and yellow pepper and cut them with a little light bulb shaped cookie cutter.
 The string is the skin of a cucumber cut into very, very thin strips.

 To round out our Christmas brunch I also made a festive veggie tray:

 This looks soooooo cute and was waaaaaay easy.

 Of course, we also had some cookies to put out.

 Traditional Whipped Shortbread aaaaaaaaaaaaand

-a new favorite, Fruitcake Cookies (check back for recipe).
+a new favorite, Fruitcake Cookies (Click HERE for that recipe!).

 All-in-all a pretty festive looking Christmas brunch.